lrusso/llama3pure/README.md

 ## Author's note:

-There isn't a Python engine because a ported, pure version would be very slow.
+There isn't a Python engine because a ported and pure version would be very slow.
 Using NumPy wouldn't make sense because it uses C under the hood, and for that, there is already a C engine.

 ## Disclaimer: